 - Lithium-ion batteries

-The GPSD requires distributors, importers, and manufacturers to provide documentation such as the following to facilitate product tracking and mitigate risk:
+The GPSD requires distributors, importers, and manufacturers to provide documentation and labelling such as the following to facilitate product tracking and mitigate risk:

 EN standards are widely used to improve the product’s safety and performance.
 They provide specific test methods and procedures to help importers and manufacturers to reach these goals.

 For lithium batteries, EN standards might provide typical specifications and technical solutions that can be served as a reference point at the product design stage.
 Following EN standards is generally not mandatory but highly recommended.